Skip to main content

 1. You can also remove the typing information (TDataItems and TTableSchema) from this example.
 Typing is generally useful to know the shape of the incoming objects, though.

-2. There are a few other ways for declaring custom destination functions for your pipeline described below.
+2. There are a few other ways to declare custom destination functions for your pipeline described below.

 @dlt.destination, custom destination function, and signatureโ€‹